chetter14/chetter14.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Artem Leshchukov and I am 21 years old.
-I am 4th year student at [Samara University](https://ssau.ru/english).
-I have been working part-time for 1.5 years at [LADUGA](https://laduga.com/) as a CAD Software Engineer in C++.
+I am the 4th year student at [Samara University](https://ssau.ru/english).
+I have been working part-time for 2 years at [LADUGA](https://laduga.com/) as a CAD Software Engineer in C++.

 ### Contact me